 Drug interactions with NSAIDs

 NSAIDs may interact with other medicines to cause unwanted effects.
-Examples include:
+For example:

-- NSAIDs when combined with blood-thinning medicines (such as warfarin) increase the risk of bleeding.
+- When combined with blood-thinning medicines (such as warfarin) NSAIDs increase the risk of bleeding.

 - NSAIDs can cause kidney failure when they are combined with ACE inhibitors (medicines used to treat heart problems and high blood pressure) and diuretics (medicines to remove excess fluid).